PinetTech/RestXMPP/Readme.md

 4. Configure the host and port that RestXMPP http service to listen to
 5. Configure the control port that RestXMPP listen(to control the server)

+## Dependencies

+RestXMPP depends below libraries to provde the function:

+1. [cement](http://builtoncement.com/): This awesome framework provides a very nice(indeeded) cli application development foundation
+2. [xmpppy](http://xmpppy.sourceforge.net/): This framework provdes the foundations of XMPP services
+3. [requests](http://docs.python-requests.org/en/latest/index.html): This framework provids the http requests apis
+4. [pydns](http://pydns.sourceforge.net/): The dns resolving library used by [xmpppy](http://xmpppy.sourceforge.net/)

+You can use pip to install all of these depenencies by using this command

+    pip install cement xmpppy requests

 ## Management

 To start the client, you just need to run command: